 New Identities of Peer Reviewers

-As scientific publishing has changed, two new types of reviewers have emerged to bring fresh and important voices to the peer review process.
+As scientific publishing has changed, two new types of peer reviewers have emerged to bring fresh and important voices to the peer review process.

 Early Career Researchers

 Early career researchers (ECR) are one of the new identities in peer review.
 This group can be defined both as undergraduate, graduate or postgraduate students,8 or researchers under the age of 35 who are working toward a doctorate or have recently completed a doctorate.9 ECRs are important to peer review exactly because they bring a different perspective from an earlier career stage of the typical reviewer.
 They can help improve the peer-review process by identifying gaps in manuscripts and helping ensure they are written in an understandable way.
 Research conducted by Casnici et al.10 on attitudes of referees in a multidisciplinary journal found that “the disciplinary background and the academic status of the referee have an influence on the report time, the type of recommendation and the acceptance of the reviewing task.”
 The same study also noted that “senior researchers are harsher in their judgments than junior researchers, and the latter accept requests to review more often and are faster in reporting.”10 ECRs can build a two-way street to improving the-peer review process by learning from “seeing other people’s errors”9 and successes, becoming better authors and reviewers, and helping senior researchers to better communicate research results.

 In 2018, BMC journals (https://www.biomedcentral.com/)11 launched a pilot project to engage ECR in the peer review process.12 Called Peer Review Mentoring, the process consists of a professor or senior researcher mentoring an ECR through a peer review, and the report must be assigned to both of them.12 Examples of journals supporting this project are Trials, Systematic Reviews, Pilot and Feasibility Studies, and Journal of Medical Case Reports, among many others.